LuhVS/Uno-in-c/ReadME.txt

 Luan Victor da Silva Rodrigues - Projeto
-The game was codded by me but the rules are mostly from the game UNO with a crucial change, now it's supposed to be a single-player game.
+The game was codded by me but the rules are mostly from the game UNO with a crucial change, now it's a single-player game.

 If you don't know how to play here's a quick guide: